sthagen/laskea/docs/usage.md

 Commands:
-  template  Write a template of a well-formed JSON configuration to... update    Fill in some parts of the input document. verify    Answer the question if the input document is in good shape. version   Display the laskea version and exit.
+  template  Write a template of a well-formed JSON configuration to... update    Fill in some parts of the input document. version   Display the laskea version and exit.
 ```